geek-cookbook/geek-cookbook/docs/recipes/keycloak/authenticate-against-openldap.md

 ## Summary

 We've setup a new realm in Keycloak, and configured read-write federation to an [OpenLDAP](/recipes/openldap/) backend.
-We can now manage our LDAP users using either Keycloak or LDAP directly, and we can protect vulnerable services using [Traefik Forward Auth](/docker-swarm/traefik-forward-auth/).
+We can now manage our LDAP users using either [Keycloak][keycloak] [^1] or LDAP directly, and we can protect vulnerable services using [Traefik Forward Auth](/docker-swarm/traefik-forward-auth/).

 !!!
 Summary
     Created:

     * [X] Keycloak realm in read-write federation with [OpenLDAP](/recipes/openldap/) directory

+[^1]: A much nicer experience IMO!

 --8<-- "recipe-footer.md"